Directory Scams: Expoguide, International Fairs Directory

 What should I do if I have signed the form in error?

 It is only after they have received an invoice that exhibitors often realise that they have mistakenly signed an agreement for a directory entry for which fees are due.
 In such cases it is possible to challenge the agreement, on grounds of error or fraudulent intent.
-Send a reply using a telefax machine which registers a transmission report, challenging the agreement and making clear that you do not intend to pay the invoice (see below for a form letter to Expoguide).
-Keep the telefax transmission report as evidence.
+Send a reply challenging the agreement and making clear that you do not intend to pay the invoice (see below for a form letter to Expoguide).
+You can also send the letter via email.

 What happens if I do not pay?